(Some) Questions & Answers

 Will you offer PDPs, grad credit, or stipends?

-Eventually, yes but not likely for the first cohort.
+Not at this time.
 We know how much educators have on their plates and believe your time should be honored.
 We are happy to talk with your administrators about how they could provide PDPs for your participation.
-Co-Labs are free for educators and include all materials and dinner for in-person meetings.
+Co-Labs are free for educators and include all materials, dinner, and parking for in-person meetings.

 What happens during a Co-Lab?